AFilthyAnimal/Incometaxdeduction-Not-100-/README.md

 # This Does not Include Additonal taxes!
 This only Does Income tax, It does not ask for any form of RRSP, RESP, Etc.

+# Revisited now has Statutory holidays!
+Just havent imlpeted Tax deduction to it yet.

 # Known issues
-You will have to hit 1 Twice, and 3 Three times.
+You will have to hit 2 Twice, and 3 Three times.

-You will have to do Statutory holidays seperatly.

 HOURS MUST BE ROUNDED UP OR DOWN.